Sarah Josepha Hale: Career

 Hale retired from editorial duties in 1877 at the age of 89.
 The same year, Thomas Edison spoke the opening lines of "Mary's Lamb" as the first speech ever recorded on his newly invented phonograph.
-Hale died at her home, 1413 Locust Street in Philadelphia, on April 30, 1879.
-A blue historical marker exists at 922 Spruce St. She is buried in the Laurel Hill Cemetery in Philadelphia, Pennsylvania.

 Activist for women

-In her role as editor from 1852 Hale created a section headed "Employment for Women" discussing women's attempts to enter the workforce.
+In her role as editor from 1852, Hale created a section headed "Employment for Women" discussing women's attempts to enter the workforce.
 Hale also published the works of Catharine Beecher, Emma Willard and other early advocates of education for women.
 She called for play and physical education as important learning experiences for children.
 In 1829, Hale wrote, "Physical health and its attendant cheerfulness promote a happy tone of moral feeling, and they are quite indispensable to successful intellectual effort."

 Hale became an early advocate of higher education for women, and helped to found Vassar College.
 Her championship of women's education began as Hale edited the Ladies' Magazine and continued until she retired.
 Hale wrote no fewer than seventeen articles and editorials about women's education, and helped make founding an all-women's college acceptable to a public unaccustomed to the idea.
 In 1860, Baltimore Female College awarded Hale a medal "for distinguished services in the cause of female education".

 Hale worked devotedly to uplift the historical memory of outstanding women.
-Among her 50+ books were several editions of Woman's Record: Sketches of All Distinguished Women, from the Creation to A.D.
-1854 (1855) it had 2500 entries that made an encyclopedic effort to put women at the center of world history.
+Among over 50 books she authored were several editions of Woman's Record: Sketches of All Distinguished Women, from the Creation to A.D.
+1854 (1855), which had 2500 entries that made an encyclopedic effort to put women at the center of world history.
 She interpreted the progress of history as based upon the development of Christianity and emphasized how essential women's morality was to Christianity, for she argued that the woman was "God's appointed agent of morality."